 As a Florida resident, I’ve been vacationing in the Florida Keys for many years.
-It’s the perfect spot for a quick weekend getaway or a full on vacation.
+It’s the perfect place for a quick weekend getaway or a full on vacation.
 Key Largo is one of the northern most keys and is only a little over 2 hours from where I live, how great is that?!
-Yes, I feel like I already live in a vacation destination but there’s something special about getting out of town and going further south.
+Yes, I feel like I already live in a vacation destination in Lake Worth Beach but there’s something special about getting out of town and going further south.
 The weather is pretty similar to my area but the island-like laid back vibe really makes you feel like you’re in the middle of the Caribbean all while being close to home and not ever leaving the U.S!
-Here are some of my favorite relaxing things to do on your trip to Key Largo.
-Enjoy!
+In this post, we’re going through some of the best things to do in Key Largo to have a relaxing vacation.

 Have a Key Lime Colada

 If you didn’t feel like you were on vacation yet, have a key lime colada and you’ll really get a sip of paradise.
 This mix of Pina Colada and lime liquour are sure to bring a smile on your face.
 Key Lime Pie is a staple in the Florida Key’s so you can call these the “adult” liquid version!

 Skipper’s Dockside Restaurant has the most delicious Key Lime Colada’s.